Danyu999/DistributedHashTable/results/assignment_2/chronological_progress.md

 * MultiPut fully implemented on client and server.
 I did something really interesting with MultiPut, where it is scalable to have n number of Put operations per MultiPut, configurable through properties.json.

+* Currently have a weird issue where the client slows down a lot for some operations, but not others on AWS.
+Appears to work fine locally.

+* When attempting to run with multiple servers, there are communication errors between clients and servers.
+Still in the process of debugging.
+UPDATE: Errors were due to improper handling of stream index in the Put code client-side.

+* Everything now works as per assignment 2.
+However, the previously mentioned issue where reads sometimes take a really long time (but not always) is still prevalent and prevents me from testing with too many operations (since it won't finish for a long time).

+* Occasionally, the throughput/latency/total_elapsed_time recorded from two different server nodes would be exactly the same.
+Not sure why/how this happens.